CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 ### Transport Mode

-By default, PTP messages are encapsulated in UDP/IPV4 frames.
-To configure PTP messages on an interface to be encapsulated in UDP/IPV6 frames:
+By default, Cumulus Linux encapsulates PTP messages in UDP/IPV4 frames.
+To encapsulate PTP messages on an interface in UDP/IPV6 frames:

 {{< tabs "TabID274 ">}}
 {{< tab "NVUE Commands ">}}